Clarence H. Geist: Early life and education

-Biography
+Career

-Clarence Geist was born and raised on a farm in LaPorte County, Indiana.
-When he was 18 he left Indiana and spent five years in the far West working in cattle ranching, but returned East when he realized he "could not make money where there wasn't any".
-He settled in Blue Island, Illinois and worked for a year on the Rock Island Railroad as a conductor, and subsequent to that entered the real estate business and served as president of the Cottage Building and Loan in Blue Island.
+He entered the real estate business and served as president of the Cottage Building and Loan in Blue Island.
 Geist then set himself up as a natural gas distributor, where he supplied gas to Blue Island, Morgan Park, then a suburb of Chicago, and Illinois suburbs south of Blue Island that included Harvey and Chicago Heights.
+He was associated with Charles G. Dawes and Rufus C. Dawes in the business of electric and gas utility companies.

-His wife was Florence Hewitt Geist.
-Although he walked with a cane he was an avid golfer, participating in tournaments.
+In 1905, Geist moved to Philadelphia and purchased control of the Philadelphia Suburban Water Company.
 From 1912 to 1938 he was the principal owner of the Indianapolis Water Company.
-Geist Reservoir (1943) is named for him.
-He also founded in 1910 the company today known as South Jersey Industries, when the Atlantic City Gas and Water Company merged with Atlantic City Gas Company.
-He eventually owned over 100 utilities.
+He also founded, in 1910, the company today known as South Jersey Industries, when the Atlantic City Gas and Water Company merged with Atlantic City Gas Company.
+His association with water supply earned him the nickname "Waterboy".
+He eventually owned over 100 utilities and was considered the largest individual stock holder of public utility companies in the United States.